Nervous About ERP Customization? Here’s Why You Shouldn’t Be

 But it’s important to keep in mind that a customized ERP solution can offer a ton of value – beyond what standard ERP functionality can give you.
 The key is making sure it’s done right.

 That starts with selecting the right ERP partner – one with deep expertise in both ERP and software development.
-As one of Canada’s leading ERP partners for SMEs (small to mid-size enterprise), this is where we thrive.
+As one of North America’s leading ERP partners for SMEs (small to mid-size enterprise), this is where we thrive.
 The ProjectLine team has the expertise to create effective, easy-to-maintain ERP customizations.
 And equally important, we’re passionate about solving complex challenges that other ERP partners can’t.

 Our goal here is to address the common fears around ERP customization, offer insight into the right way to approach a customization project and demonstrate why choosing a strong ERP partner is essential to your success.